Combined BS/MS Program

-For general information about the MS program in Computational Science and Engineering with concentration in electrical and computer systems, including thesis/non-thesis options and curriculum information, please visit this page.
+For general information about the MS program in Computational Electrical and Computer Engineering, including thesis/non-thesis options and curriculum information, please visit this page.
 Below is additional information relevant to Miami undergraduates interested in the combined BS/MS program.

 Students can be admitted on a provisional basis to the combined program anytime during their academic career at Miami, from the time they apply for undergraduate admission.
 Upon earning a minimum of 64 hours and having a GPA of 3.25 or greater, students may apply to a combined program by completing the Graduate School application and submitting materials as required by the program to which they are applying.
 Standard application and admission procedures shall be used.
 Both full- and part-time students may participate in the combined program at a department’s discretion.
 Regular time-limits for completing the master’s degree apply to students in a combined program.